WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 applications can suffer from the variability in precision which comes from a dynamic radix point [\[1\]](http://www.pathengine.com/Contents/Overview/FundamentalConcepts/WhyIntegerCoordinates/page.php).
-In situations where a variable exponent is not desired, it takes valuable space away from the mantissa and reduces precision.
+In situations where a variable exponent is not desired, it takes valuable space away from the significand and reduces precision.

 Built-in integer types provide the basis for an efficient representation of binary fixed-point real numbers.
 However, laborious,